Pietrek1989/Capstone-proposition/README.md

 * editing of the offer at the backoffice
 * owner calendar to ckeck and edit reservations

+#### FE:
+- React
+- Tailwind
+- (Typescript?)
+- (?Redux)
+- Open Weather API
-#### FE: React, Tailwind, (Typescript?), (?Redux), Open Weather API, Weather Unlock API for ski conditions.
+- Weather Unlock API for ski conditions

+#### BE:
+- Express
+- MongoDB
+- TWT
+- sendgrid/mail
+- cloudinary
-#### BE: Express, MongoDB, TWT, sendgrid/mail, cloudinary, stripe for payment, socket.io for chat
+- socket.io for chat
+- stripe for payment

 ## Proposition 2: Blockchain app